Catenoid limits of singly periodic minimal surfaces with Scherk-type ends: Examples

 \subsection{Concatenating surfaces of type (1,n,1)}

+We describe a family of examples in the same spirit as~\cite[Proposition~2.3]{traizet2002b}.
 Assume that we are in possession of $R$ configurations of type $(1,n^{(r)},1)$, $n^{(r)} > 1$, $1 \le r \le R$.
 In the following, we use superscript $(r)$ to denote the parameters of the $r$-th configuration.
 Up to reparameterizations and complex scalings, we may assume that $c_2^{(r)} = 1$ and $q_{1,1}^{(r)}=1$.
 Then we may concatenate these configurations into one of type

 such that $q_{1,1}=1$, $c_1 = 1$, and for $1 \le r \le R$, we have $n_{2r} = n^{(r)}$,

 and

 The balance of even layers then follows from the balance of each sub-configuration.
 The balance of odd layers leads to